On the collisions between particles in the vicinity of rotating black holes: The Extraction of Energy after the Collision in Kerr's Metric

 If the angular momentum of the falling particles is the same then (see~(\ref{I4Ken11})) one has the situation similar to the usual decay of the particle with mass~$2m$ in two particles with mass~$\mu$.
 Due to the Penrose process in ergosphere it is possible that the particle falling inside the black hole has the negative relative to infinity energy and then the extracted particle can have energy larger than~$2m$.

-The main assumption made in~\cite{JacobsonSotiriou09} is the supposition of the collinearity of vectors of 4-momenta of the particles falling inside and outside of the black hole (see (9)--(11) in~\cite{JacobsonSotiriou09}).
+The main assumption made in~\cite{JacobsonSotiriou09} is the supposition of the collinearity of vectors of 4-momenta of the particles falling inside and outside of the black hole in limiting case $A=1$, $l_1=2$ (see (9)--(11) in~\cite{JacobsonSotiriou09}).
 The authors of~\cite{JacobsonSotiriou09} say that these vectors are ``asymptotically tangent to the horizon generator''.

-First note that from~(\ref{geodKerr3}), (\ref{geodKerr5}) for $A<1$ and $l \le l_R$ or $A=1 $, but $l<2$ the limit of $dr/d \tau $ is not zero at the horizon.
-This derivative has opposite signs for the falling and outgoing particles.
-Signs for other components of the 4-momentum are equal.
+In the limiting case the expressions $d t / d \tau $, $d \varphi / d \tau $ of the components of the 4-velocity of the infalling particle~(\ref{geodKerr1}), (\ref{geodKerr2}) go to infinity when $r \to r_H $, but $d r / d \tau $ goes to zero.
+In spite of smallness of $r$-components in the expression of the square of the 4-momentum vector they have the factor $g_{rr} $ going to infinity at the horizon.
+For example from~(\ref{Kerr}), (\ref{geodKerr3}) it is easy to see that